IIIF/website/source/community/index.md

 The IIIF Editorial Committee meets regularly and works in collaboration with [Community and Technical Specification Groups][groups] to propose new technical specifications and to update existing ones.
 Learn about their work and current membership [on the Editors page][editors].

+## Coordinating Committee (CoCo)

+The [IIIF Coordinating Committee][coco] (known as "CoCo") ensures that the IIIF community continues to move forward in a sustainable, community-driven, coordinated way.
+CoCo is composed of both IIIF-C members and non-members to represent constituents throughout the community, and advises on many IIIF activities including policies, new group formation, and the overall health of community groups.

 ## IIIF Ambassadors
 IIIF Ambassadors are deputized to work with Consortium staff to take a formal role in championing IIIF adoption in their communities.
 Ambassadors focus their efforts around different domains, associations, tools, or regions.
 Learn more about [program and the current Ambassadors][ambassadors].